 Healthy caution should be administered when taking herbs.
 While herbs are a natural substance, more is not necessarily better.
 In fact, the rule of thumb for taking herbs is to take them for six days, then skip one day.
 Do this for six weeks, then skip one week.
 Continue this cycle for 6 months, then skip one month.
-Repeat this cycle again or take as needed.
+Repeat this cycle again or take it as needed.
 Because herbs are reestablishing the body’s natural intelligence, it is important to give them at least 6-9 months to work.
 Also, when taking restorative herbs, discontinue using them if you get a cold or flu.
 Bacteria and viruses are made stronger by these herbs.
 Restorative herbs like ginseng will actually feed your cold.
 Therefore, take these herbs only when you are well.

 In the U.S. we all know that eating fresh and well-prepared foods and drinking pure water help prevent disease and create strong healthy bodies.
 Taoists would also advise not to consume too many processed (dead) foods and foods that contain sugar.
 Sugar depletes sexual energy and over time can adversely affect a person’s Qi.
 Likewise, too much caffeine will drain the adrenal glands, robbing them of beneficial Qi and leaving you bankrupt in your old age.
 Nicotine has been proven to adversely affect blood flow to the penis and can cause impotence.
 Drugs will, over a short period of time, cause all kinds of sexual dysfunctions in a man.
 Alcohol, when consumed moderately, helps to increase sexual desire.
 But if consumed to the point of drunkenness dulls the mind and can also cause sexual dysfunctions.

 Breath is Qi, and Qi is breath.
 It would be impossible to build and cultivate Qi without paying attention to the breath.
 Breath exercises, therefore, were applied in all Tantric and meditative practices.
 The practice of Tai Chi and Qigong and Yoga is another way the Taoists add years to their lives.
-Tai Chi exercises help to stimulate and accumulate Qi in all the major organs and systems in the body as well as restoring youthful flexibility.
-It is also a form of meditation which helps to calm and center the mind.
-Qigong helps to restore Ching, Qi and Shen.
+Tai Chi exercises help to stimulate and accumulate Qi in all the major organs and systems in the body as well as restore youthful flexibility.
+It is also a form of meditation that helps to calm and center the mind.
+Qigong helps to restore Ching, Qi, and Shen.
 Yoga keeps the spine flexible and rejuvenates the nerves and glandular systems.

 It was also important to shave the pubic and groin area.
 There were three reasons for this.
 The first was that when the pubic hair was removed it was easier to keep that area clean (pubic hair holds bacteria, oils, and excrement).
 With the pubic hair removed, his partner would take more pleasure in the oral arts of sex.
-The second reason for shaving was that it sent restorative signals to the body, triggering adolescent responses making him feel more youthful and energetic.
+The second reason for shaving was that it sent restorative signals to the body, triggering adolescent responses and making him feel more youthful and energetic.
 The Third value of shaving was aesthetic.
 It made the penis look bigger and younger.

 Men who ejaculate often age much more rapidly than men who conserve their Ching.
-Symptoms of excessive dissipation are: having dribbling ejaculations, thin, clear, runny semen and testicles that hang low and sag.
+Symptoms of excessive dissipation are: having dribbling ejaculations, thin, clear, runny semen, and testicles that hang low and sag.
 The indications of healthy semen are hard, spurting ejaculations, pure white, thick consistency with a pleasant taste.
-Taoists interested in restoration and revitalization saw the benefit of using their will power to limit the frequency of ejaculation.
+Taoists interested in restoration and revitalization saw the benefit of using their willpower to limit the frequency of ejaculation.
 They knew that having less but more intense orgasms brought about greater bliss and fuller satisfaction for themselves and their partner.
 Conserving their Ching also increased the volume and quality of semen which had the added dimension of impressing his partner.
 The rule of thumb for masturbation was to ejaculate only once in every three masturbations.
-The other two times, stop before the sensation of climax occurs and simply relax and breath until the urge to climax disappears.
+The other two times, stop before the sensation of climax occurs and simply relax and breathe until the urge to climax disappears.

 The Yellow Emperor’s Plain Girl Classic says this about ejaculation: